jeroenpeters1986/statamic-like-box/README.md

 ### Requirements
 - PHP 7.4 or 8.0
 - Laravel 7 or 8
-- Statamic 3.0+ or Statamic 4
+- Statamic 3.3+ (also includes Statamic v4 and v5)

 ## Support
 I love to share with the community.
 Nevertheless, coding/learning/updating takes a lot of work, time and effort.